AKTheKnight/RazorSamples/RazorPage/README.md

 ## How to create this

-This app was created by running the "dotnet new web" command and then adding Microsoft.AspNet.Razor as a dependency.
+This app was created by running the "dotnet new web" command.

 ### Inside Startup.cs: